cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -experimental.ruler.enable-api
 [enable_api: <boolean> | default = false]

+# Enable rulers to store a copy of rules owned by other rulers with default
+# state (state before any evaluation) and send this copy in list API requests as
+# backup in case the ruler who owns the rule fails to send its rules.
+This
+# allows the rules API to handle ruler outage by returning rules with default
+# state.
+Ring replication-factor needs to be set to 3 or more for this to be
+# useful.
+# CLI flag: -ruler.api-enable-rules-backup
+[api_enable_rules_backup: <boolean> | default = false]

+# Remove duplicate rules in the prometheus rules and alerts API response.
+If
+# there are duplicate rules the rule with the latest evaluation timestamp will
+# be kept.
+# CLI flag: -ruler.api-deduplicate-rules
+[api_deduplicate_rules: <boolean> | default = false]

 # Comma separated list of tenants whose rules this ruler can evaluate.
 If
 # specified, only these tenants will be handled by ruler, otherwise this ruler
 # can process rules from all tenants.
 Subject to sharding.